What is food safety?

-- Cleaning and storing shellfish need extra attention as this can be spoiled quickly.
+- Cleaning and storing shellfish need extra attention as they can be spoiled quickly.

 - Cutting boards should be washed thoroughly after preparing a batch of ingredients.

-- Hands should be washed frequently with detergent during the work.
+- Hands should be washed frequently with detergent during work.

 - All prepared ingredients should be stored in separate containers and kept covered.
 If not for immediate use, it should be stored in the refrigerator.

-- All the waste should be deposited in the covered disposable bin and to be discarded frequently.
+- All the waste should be deposited in the covered disposable bin and discarded frequently.